magnet-cl/django-project-template-old/README.md

 # django-project-template

 A template for a Django project.
+It's simply project that was created with django 1.6.2 project with a lot of tweaks, usually things that we do in all projects.

 ## Requirements
 * Python 2.7: This project was tested using python 2.7
-* Node: This project uses node for bower
+* Node: This project uses node for bower, less and jade.

 ## Get the code
 Create a new repository in github for your django project.